GSA-TTS/identity-dev-docs/_pages/user-experience/faq-content.md

 ## Add FAQ content to inform users about Login.gov (Optional)

-When you first integrate with Login.gov, we recommend adding frequently asked questions (FAQ) content to ensure that users are able to understand that your application uses Login.gov as a sign-in service..
+When you first integrate with Login.gov, we recommend adding frequently asked questions (FAQ) content to ensure that users are able to understand that your application uses Login.gov as a sign-in service.
 The next few sections outline plain language for agencies to leverage when creating that content.

 ### What is Login.gov?
 Login.gov is a sign in service that offers secure and private online access to government programs, such as federal benefits, services and applications.
 With a Login.gov account, you can sign in to multiple government websites with the same email address and password.
 Learn more about Login.gov.